scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/ec2-dc.rst

 Create a ScyllaDB Cluster on EC2 (Single or Multi Data Center)
 ===============================================================

-The easiest way to run a Scylla cluster on EC2 is by using `Scylla AMI <https://www.scylladb.com/download/?platform=aws>`_, which is Ubuntu-based.
+The easiest way to run a ScyllaDB cluster on EC2 is by using `ScyllaDB AMI <https://www.scylladb.com/download/?platform=aws>`_, which is Ubuntu-based.
-To use a different OS or your own `AMI <https://en.wikipedia.org/wiki/Amazon_Machine_Image>`_ (Amazon Machine Image) or set up a multi DC Scylla cluster, you need to configure the Scylla cluster on your own.
+To use a different OS or your own `AMI <https://en.wikipedia.org/wiki/Amazon_Machine_Image>`_ (Amazon Machine Image) or set up a multi DC ScyllaDB cluster, you need to configure the ScyllaDB cluster on your own.
 This page guides you through this process.

-A Scylla cluster on EC2 can be deployed as a single-DC cluster or a multi-DC cluster.
+A ScyllaDB cluster on EC2 can be deployed as a single-DC cluster or a multi-DC cluster.
 The table below describes how to configure parameters in the ``scylla.yaml`` file for each node in your cluster for both cluster types.

-For more information on Scylla AMI and the configuration of parameters in ``scylla.yaml`` from the EC2 user data, see `Scylla Machine Image <https://github.com/scylladb/scylla-machine-image>`_.
+For more information on ScyllaDB AMI and the configuration of parameters in ``scylla.yaml`` from the EC2 user data, see `ScyllaDB Machine Image <https://github.com/scylladb/scylla-machine-image>`_.

-The best practice is to use each EC2 region as a Scylla DC.
+The best practice is to use each EC2 region as a ScyllaDB DC.
 In such a case, nodes communicate using Internal (Private) IPs inside the region and using External (Public) IPs between regions (Data Centers).

 For further information, see `AWS instance addressing <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html>`_.